poweradmin/poweradmin-docs/docs/contributing/testing.md

-# PowerAdmin Testing Guide
+# Poweradmin Testing Guide

 ## Overview
-This document outlines the testing strategy and implementation details for the PowerAdmin project.
+This document outlines the testing strategy and implementation details for the Poweradmin project.

 ## Test Frameworks & Tools

 - **PHPUnit**: Primary testing framework for PHP code
 - **Cypress**: End-to-end testing framework for UI testing

-In addition to these testing frameworks, PowerAdmin uses various code quality tools that are described in detail in the [Coding Standards Guide](coding-standards.md), including PHPStan, PHP_CodeSniffer, Psalm, PHPMD, and PHP-CS-Fixer.
+In addition to these testing frameworks, Poweradmin uses various code quality tools that are described in detail in the [Coding Standards Guide](coding-standards.md), including PHPStan, PHP_CodeSniffer, Psalm, PHPMD, and PHP-CS-Fixer.

 ## Test Directory Structure